 Types of data collected

-Under US law, PHI means only medical data – meaning the condition of the patient, chronic diseases, etc. are protected.
-In the EU, PII means any data, direct or indirect, that links to an individual – name, address, telephone number, skin color, etc. However, indirect information can also include online history, preferences, health status, etc.
+In the EU, PII means any data, direct or indirect, that links to an individual – name, address, telephone number, skin color, etc. However, indirect information can also include online history, preferences, health status, and more.

 Consent

 Under HIPAA, healthcare providers can disclose PHI without patient consent in some instances.
 A disclosure with another medical provider is permissible for treatment, payment purposes, and healthcare operations.
 “Treatment” means providing healthcare in general.
+“Payment” is related to billing patients for treatment, obtaining reimbursement, and handling insurance.
+“Healthcare operations” are any legal, administrative, or quality improvement actions that do not treat the patient itself.

 The right to be forgotten